alexprice1/Bold/README.md

 **Note:** You must use bold.Connection in order to access the same mongoose instance across your bold server.

-To access your schema in other parts of your app, require 'bold' and read on the Schema location
+To access your model in other parts of your app, require 'bold' and read on the Model location

     //Location:
     //api/user